 Is there data that speaks to the impact of this problem?
-What does the disaggregated data tell us? the Municipal Code to the City Charter is intended to signify the importance that the Board will have in ensuring mayoral and city councilmember candidates are following election rules (i.e. in future elections, there will be more responsibilities for the Board to be in charge of administering, which may have originally been tasked to the City Clerk's Office).
+What does the disaggregated data tell us?
+This recommendation is intended to ensure that focus is placed on campaign finance and historical disenfranchisement.
+Elevating the San José Board of Fair Campaign and Political Practices from the Municipal Code to the City Charter --- with an expanded authority and scope of work --- is intended to signify the importance that the Board will have in ensuring mayoral and city councilmember candidates are following election rules (i.e. in future elections, there will be more responsibilities for the Board to be in charge of administering, which may have originally been tasked to the City Clerk's Office).